WICG/floc/README.md

 There are several abuse scenarios this proposal must consider.

 ### Revealing People’s Interests to the Web
-This API democratizes access to some information about an individual’s general browsing history (and thus, general interests) to any site that opts into the header.
+This API democratizes access to some information about an individual’s general browsing history (and thus, general interests) to any site that opts into it.
 This is in contrast to today’s world, in which cookies or other tracking techniques may be used to collate someone’s browsing activity across many sites.

 Sites that know a person’s PII (e.g., when people sign in using their email address) could record and reveal their flock.
 This means that information about an individual's interests may eventually become public.
 This is not ideal, but still better than today’s situation in which PII can be joined to exact browsing history obtained via third-party cookies.